solana-foundation/core-community-call/call-notes/call_6.md

 Video| [00:00](https://youtu.be/GA5AVg_svj8?t=1)
 -|-

 **Jacob Creech:** So, welcome everyone to this month's core community call.
 There is a couple of things on the agenda.
-So, the first thing that we are going to hear from `Will` before `Xu Wen`.
+So, the first thing that we are going to hear from Will before Xu Wen.

 `Will` about the upcoming release changes that they have or that they are pushing.